antwonlee/ruby-playground/README.md

 + [The While Loop]

 ##Credits
-Many of these tutorials were learned from [Treehouse](http://goo.gl/oVfrAk).
+Many of these tutorials were learned from [Treehouse](http://goo.gl/oVfrAk) and many other online blogs.